pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 - Support MySQL-compatible Multi-Schema Change that used commonly, including `ADD/DROP COLUMN`, `ADD/DROP INDEX`, `MODIFY COLUMN`, `RENAME COLUMN`, etc.

-### Non-goals
+### Non-Goals

 - Support TiDB-specific Multi-Schema Change like `ADD TIFLASH REPLICA`, `ADD PARTITION`, `ALTER PARTITION`, etc.
 - Resolve the 'schema is changed' error when DDL and DML are executed concurrently.
 - Be 100% compatible with MySQL.
 MySQL may reorder the execution of schema changes, which makes the behavior counter-intuitive sometimes.
-- Improve the performance of DDL, although it introduces a way to improve the performance of long-running jobs(see 'Future work' part).
+- Improve the performance of DDL, although it introduces a way to improve the performance of long-running jobs(see 'Future Work' part).

 ## Proposal